FrozenRidge/mongolab-meteor-leadcapture-app/README.md

 This generates a tarball named `sample.tar.gz` which is essentially the meteor app compiled to Node.JS.

-This can then be run just like a normal Node.JS app (`npm install`, `npm start`).
+This can then be run just like a normal Node.JS app (`npm install fibers && node main.js`).
 A MongoLab database can be used by creating a database at http://mongolab.com and setting the environment variable MONGO_URL to the MongoDB URI provided by MongoLab.
 Sandbox plans that give you .5GB of storage are free.